Battle of Šibenik: Timeline

 The offensive commenced at 16:00 (local time) on 16 September.
 On the left flank, the JNA advanced towards Drniš, capturing the villages of Maljkovo and Kričke, and interdicting the Drniš–Split, east of the Krka River.
 On the opposite river bank, the JNA advanced towards Vodice and Šibenik, threatening the city from the west, reaching the western side of the 390 m Šibenik Bridge on the Adriatic Highway.
 The advance was so rapid it cut off the 1st Company of the 3rd Battalion of the ZNG 113th Infantry Brigade from the rest of the ZNG force.
 That day, the ZNG captured a 100 mm coastal artillery battery near village of Zečevo.
 By 17 September, the commanding officer of the JNA 9th (Knin) Corps, Major General Vladimir Vuković, modified the initial deployment plan, because of strong resistance offered by the ZNG and the Croatian police, relying on populated areas and terrain features to hold back the JNA forces north of Vodice.
 The changes involved diverting a part of the force to attack Drniš and Sinj directly, while the remainder of the attacking force rested.
 The Yugoslav Navy started a blockade of Šibenik and the entire Croatian Adriatic coast.

 On the night of 17/18 September, the JNA was ordered to trap and destroy the ZNG force in Drniš and the Miljevci Plateau area, while holding positions achieved elsewhere.
-In the morning, the JNA resumed its offensive towards Vodice, on the right flank of the attack, while the ZNG abandoned Drniš and pulled back to village of Unešić.
+In the morning, the JNA resumed its offensive towards Vodice, on the right flank of the attack, while the ZNG abandoned Drniš and pulled back to the village of Unešić.
 On 19 September, the ZNG captured an 88 mm JNA coastal artillery battery on the Smokvica Island and the "Krušćica" barracks near Rogoznica.
 Weapons retrieved from the captured barracks, a shipment received from Gospić following the capture of JNA facilities in the town, as well as use of the captured artillery pieces, significantly improved ZNG's capabilities.
-The JNA advance south from Drniš was effectively halted that day, following three successful ambush attacks by the ZNG in Unešić, Pakovo Selo and south of Žitnić.
+The JNA advance south from Drniš was effectively halted that day, following three successful ambushes by the ZNG in Unešić, Pakovo Selo and south of Žitnić.